 Another factor you need to consider when choosing a programming language is where you want to work.
 While this doesn’t apply to all developers (some may want to work as independent contractors or launch startups), it’s still important to think about certain career goals.

-Python developers may find more opportunities in IBM, Facebook, and Google, while Java developers could find their jobs at Microsoft and Airbnb.
+Python developers may find more opportunities at IBM, Facebook, and Google, while Java developers could find jobs at Microsoft and Airbnb.
 However, take note that many companies and organizations utilize both Python and Java for their projects.
 In addition, they often hire developers with experience working in both languages.

 - Popularity and Future Applications

 One of the biggest reasons people choose one language over another is its popularity.
 Remember that if a programming language is popular right now, it offers better community support and more job opportunities.